-• Tier 1 capital includes (i) Paid-up capital; (ii) Reserve to record the adjusted value of the paid-up capital; (iii) retained earnings from previous years; (iv)legal, statutory and other reserves from undistributed profits, or created to increase capital, and (v) net profit for the year.

-• Tier 2 capital includes: (i) redeemable preference shares; (ii) generic funds and provisions; (iii) reserves from capital gains from sale of own-use properties; (iv) subordinated debt and hybrid securities; (v) other authorised value by the BNA.

-• Deductions - include: (i) treasury shares subject to repurchase; (ii) redeemable preference shares and with fixed and cumulative dividends; (iii) loans granted with capital nature (iv) loans granted with capital nature; value of the participations; (v) tax credits resulting from tax losses; (vi) goodwill; (vii) other intangible assets net of amortizations; and (viii) other values, by determination of the BNA.
+- 1. Tier 1 capital includes (i) Paid-up capital; (ii) reserve to record the adjusted value of the paid-up capital; (iii) retained earnings from previous years; (iv)legal, statutory and other reserves from undistributed profits, or created to increase capital, and (v) net profit for the year. - 2.
+Tier 2 capital includes: (i) redeemable preference shares; (ii) general provisions and funds; (iii) reserves from realization of own-use properties; (iv) subordinated debt and hybrid securities; (v) other values, authorized by the BNA. - 3.
+Deductions include: (i) treasury shares subject to repurchase; (ii) redeemable preference shares and with fixed and cumulative dividends; (iii) loans of a capital nature granted (iv) loans of a capital nature granted; value of the participations; (v) tax credits resulting from tax losses; (vi) goodwill; (vii) other intangible assets net of amortizations; and (viii) other values, by determination of the BNA.